-Please ask us about ways to set up your Ham/SSB radios for e-mail use because this will help you connect to your family & friends, plus help you send us orders for more gear!
+Check with Shea Weston, Offshore Outfitters (619-225-5690) about the ways to set up your Ham/SSB radios for e-mail while cruising and ensure best contact with family & friends...
+Plus this will help you email orders to us for more gear!